University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Major_Project/major_project.md

 |References                 |5%   |
 |Analysis scripts           |30%  |

-**You have the freedom to choose any dataset from any research article you would like**, however you need to let Dave know beforehand.
+**You have the freedom to choose any dataset from any research article you would like**, however you must get approval beforehand.

 If you cannot find a suitable dataset, we have provided the following datasets: